 You might also be wondering if it's time to take the plunge and transition to a Daily Language Spiral to make sure you get the chance to explicitly teach grammar and language skills.

-But when it the right time to get started teaching grammar and language skills?
+But when is the right time to get started teaching grammar and language skills?

-Here are 4 telltale signs that it’s time for you to start explicitly teaching and practicing the basics of language with your students.
+Here are 4 telltale signs that it’s time for you to start explicitly teaching and practicing the basic foundations of language with your students.
 If you find yourself nodding your head yes to any of these, it’s time to make a change.